cscheid/cscheid.net/courses/fal16/cs444/lectures/lecture2.md

 ---
 layout: bootstrap
-title: Week 2, The basics of the web stack
+title: Lecture 2, The basics of the web stack (Aug 25th, 2016)
 ---

-# Week 2, The basics of the web stack
+# Lecture 2, The basics of the web stack

-This week, we go over the very basics of how the content of a web page is represented in HTML.
+Today, we go over the very basics of how the content of a web page is represented in HTML.
 We will learn some simple CSS, which lets us separate the content of the web page with how we want it to look; this separation will let us change both things independently of one another, which will help a lot